jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 *Open Source* offering, again, with *little to no code or configuration* changes.

-SBDG’s promise is to deliver on these principles as much as is technically possible and as is technically allowed by VMware GemFire.
+[spring-boot-gemfire-name]’s promise is to deliver on these principles as much as is technically possible and as is technically allowed by [vmware-gemfire-name].

 ## <a id='getting-started'></a>Getting Started

-To be immediately productive and as effective as possible when you use Spring Boot for VMware GemFire, it helps to understand the foundation on which this project is built.
+To be immediately productive and as effective as possible when you use [spring-boot-gemfire-name], it helps to understand the foundation on which this project is built.